 - Competition: Check out local rates, but don’t just mimic them.
 If everyone is underpricing, that can make it worthwhile to position yourself as the premium offering.

-- Council Requirements: Stricter permits, tree removal rules or water restrictions in your area have their own costs and should be factored into pricing.
+- Council Requirements: Consider the costs of stricter permits, tree removal rules, or water restrictions in your area when determining your pricing.

-Don’t be caught in the paradigm of “one size fits all national pricing.”
-Your particular local factors — competition, weather, regulations — are unique compared with the next town over or landscape contractors in other states.
+Avoid succumbing to the “one size fits all approach to national pricing”.
+Your particular local factors—competition, weather, and regulations—are unique compared with the next town over or landscaping contractors in other states.

 Calculating Your Landscape Design Pricing

-Design work is different from hands-on landscaping, and it should be priced differently too.
+The pricing of design work should differ from that of hands-on landscaping.
 Many landscapers undervalue their design skills, treating them as a free add-on to get the construction work.

 Big mistake.